Deposit Takers Act 2023

 309: Resolution manager may disclaim onerous property, or

-"The resolution manager can get rid of property that's causing problems for a deposit taker."
+"The resolution manager can reject company property that's causing trouble."

 Next